madjsmail/LMS/README.md

 # LMS Platform

-A comprehensive Learning Management System (LMS) platform designed to provide educational institutions with a robust and user-friendly interface for managing courses, students, and educational content.
+A comprehensive Learning Management System (LMS) platform designed to provide educational institutions with a robust and user-friendly interface for managing courses, quizzes, notifications, and real-time chat.

 ## Table of Contents